How satisfied are you with your learning experience? Support services? Employment outcomes? We want to hear from you!

 These are just some of the examples of changes we’ve made as a direct result of student feedback.
 Do you have more ideas?
 New suggestions?
 Let us know!

-General information and Ontario Student Loan default rates can be found on the Ministry of Advanced Education and Skills Development’s (MAESD) Ontario Student Awards Program (OSAP) website.
+General information and Ontario Student Loan (OSL) default rates can be found on the Ministry of Training Colleges and Universities’ (MTCU) Ontario Student Awards Program (OSAP) website.